Sadi Mohammad: Personal life and death

 Mohammad had nine siblings, 4 sisters Parvin, Nasreen, twins Yasmeen & Nazneen and 5 brothers Shahjahan, Shameem, Shibli, Shoeb & Sohail.
 He is the 4th sibling.
 His elder brothers Shahjahan & Shameem and elder sister Parvin Alam are all deceased.
 His father, Salimullah, was killed during the Liberation War of Bangladesh in 1971.

-Sadi Mohammad died on 13 March 2024, at the age of 66.
+Sadi Mohammad committed suicide on 13 March 2024.
 According to Shibli, his younger brother, Sadi had been practicing music with his tanpura instrument in his room and later his hanging body was found after breaking in.
-Shibli mentioned that Sadi had been suffering mental trauma after their mother, Jebunnessa Salimullah, had died in July 2023.
-Sadi Mohammad's nephew Syed Gousl Alam Shaon confirmed that He was also very depressed when his older sister, Parveen Alam died.
-Shaon also confirmed that Sadi Mohammad did counselling before he died.
-Shibli and Nasreen has confirmed that he was extremely depressed about the fact that he didn't receive national recognition & he thought no one appreciated him and his singing.
+Shibli mentioned that Sadi had been mentally struggling after their mother, Jebunnessa Salimullah, had died in July 2023.
+Sadi Mohammad's nephew Syed Gousl Alam Shaon confirmed that he was also very depressed when his older sister, Parveen Alam died in late 2022.
+Shaon also confirmed that Sadi Mohammad did some counselling before he died, but Shibli mentioned whenever Sadi was told he needed counseling, Sadi would threaten to kill himself, which is why he didn't receive enough counseling.
+Sadi’s suicide was the tragic breaking point after a lifetime of mental trauma, including witnessing his father’s fatal death.